 On all of our trips we carry a toolkit and a basic range of spares for emergencies.
 As bikes become increasingly part specific it is impossible to carry a comprehensive range of spares compatible with all makes and models of bike. ** Please ensure you bring any bike-specific spares that might be needed - such as disc brake bleed kits (and appropriate fluid), shock pumps etc.

 One option is that you take your own bike on this holiday.
 It is the bike you know best and will provide you with the best riding experience.
 However, another realistic option for this holiday is to hire a bike locally.
-We have established a relationship with a bike hire company in Marrakech who can provide Cannondale RZ One Twenty (1) bikes.
+We have established a relationship with a bike hire company in Marrakech who can provide a choice of 2 different bikes which are suitable for this itinerary.
+The first of these is the Cannondale RZ One Twenty (1) bikes.
 These are excellent quality, alloy framed bikes with 120 mm full suspension, Fox forks and shock, Sram X7/X9 components, a triple chainset and disc brakes.
-These bikes are available in Small, Medium and Large sizes.
+The second model we can provide is the Cannondale Trail SL 4.
+These are simple, aluminium framed hardtail bikes with Shimano components, Cannondale hydraulic disc brakes and Suntour 100 mm front suspension.
+Each of these bikes are available in Small, Medium and Large sizes.
 See trip dossier for bike hire costs, which will be paid locally and which do not cover you if you lose the bike or damage it beyond 'fair wear and tear'.
-When you pick up your bike, you will be required to post a security deposit to the value of the bike and this will normally be held against your credit card details.
+When you pick up your bike, you will be required to post a security deposit and this will normally be held against your credit card details.
 If you want to hire a bike, please contact the KE office and we can reserve one on your behalf.
 We must stress that your hire contract will be with the local hire company and that KE cannot be held responsible for any issues arising from bike hire.
 If you do hire a bike, we recommend that you take your own shoes, pedals and possibly even your saddle, which will go a long way towards making it feel like your own bike.
 You will also need to take your own helmet, which must be worn at all times when riding.

 Please do not hesitate to call us for further advice about what to bring or any other aspect of this trip.
 We are more than happy to offer you the benefit of our experience.
 Further helpful information can also be found in the Your Bike, Baggage Allowances, Climate and Travelling with Your Bike sections of the detailed trip dossier.